canorve/EllipSect/docs/howto.rst

        ellipsect galfit.46 --comp --sbout

--  You can change the contrast of the cube image with the -fr option:
+-  You can change the contrast and brightness of the cube image with the -co and -br options respectivelly:

 ::

-       ellipsect galfit.46 --fr 0.4
+       ellipsect galfit.46 --co 0.4 -br 22

 .. figure:: ../img/A85.con-cub.png
    :alt: A85

-**Note**: the contrast of the image is done by setting the vmin and vmax of the colors.LogNorm function of matplotlib. vmax is taken as the fraction (“fr” parameter) of the maximum value of the counts in the model for vmax.
-On the contrary vmin is taken as “1 - fr”.
-So far, this is the best way I have found to display the images, if you have a better way write to me.

-Residual image is just the max and min value of the residual.
-So far this work fine.

 -  Also with the -cp option it display the ellipse of each component on the galaxy panel of the cube image:

 ::

-      ellipsect galfit.46 --fr 0.5 -cp
+      ellipsect galfit.46 --co 0.5 -cp

 .. figure:: ../img/A85.ell-cub.png
    :alt: A85

-**Note**: the ellipse’s axis ratio corresponds to the radius of the “4)” component as it is.
+**Note**: the ellipse’s axis ratio corresponds to the radius of the “4)” component.
 If the component is a Sersic model, then it is the effective radius (pix); if it is a gaussian, then it is the FWHM (pix), and so on.